henilp105/GSoc-2022-Port-Fortran-lang.org-Final-Report/README.md

 ## Internationalisation

-I have implemented a custom Internationalisation switcher using the version switcher of the existing pydata-theme to make a language switcher and also added build of 10+ languages to localise the site.
+I have implemented a custom Internationalisation switcher using the version switcher of the existing pydata-theme to make a language switcher and also added a build of 10+ languages to localize the site.

 ## Intrinsics Section

-I have implemented the pre existing Intrinsics section in which includes Intrinsics which have been written in kramdown to port them to myst-markdown .
+I have implemented the pre-existing intrinsic section which includes Intrinsics that have been written in kramdown to port them to myst-markdown.
 ![Intrinsics](https://github.com/henilp105/GSoc-2022-Port-Fortran-lang.org-Final-Report/raw/main/images/intrinsics.png)

 ## Contributions to the Project: